alan-turing-institute/spc-validation-testing/README.md

 WIP to create a robust data validation method for https://github.com/alan-turing-institute/uatk-spc

+## USAGE

+Currently, there are two types of analyses that can be run somewhat easily:
+- Moment-based clustering, use `clean.R`
+- XAI (SHAP), use `runXAI.R` (not optimised and methods will be made more robust, but script = easy steps to follow)

 ## Original issue

 **Algorithm 1** learns the SPC dataset, attempts to cluster distributions & flags outliers